 December 2022 (or by 1 May 2023 under an extended deadline).
 On 17 October Revenue extended the timeline to 1 May 2024 - with a 3% interest rate applying between 1 January 2023 and 30 April 2024.
-This extension will need to be placed on a legislative footing.
+As this extension will need to be placed on a legislative footing, we would expect that this may come through in the Committee Stage of Finance Bill 2022.

 Our Tax Risk & Controversy team help companies deal with all aspects of tax risk prevention, Revenue interventions, appeals and Mutual Agreement Procedures.
 Our focus is on helping you to manage your tax risk, both prior to intervention or audit, as well as when Revenue formally intervenes.
-To talk to us about Revenue audits, tax appeals, Mutual Agreement Procedures and any concerns that you might have around risks in your business, please contact any member of our team.
+To talk to us about Revenue audits. tax appeals, Mutual Agreement Procedures and any concerns that you might have around risks in your business, please contact any member of our team.